AllenCompSci/Musical-Guacamole/README.md

 ## Week 4

-@continued working on start screen and mouse detection to start the game.
+@continued working on start screen and mouse detection to start the game

+$finally got objects to move, working on hit detection and getting objects to move back and forth